-I am an active member of the artist collective Stiev Selapak since 2007 which founded and co-runs Sa Sa Art Projects since 2010, a long-term initiative committed to the development of contemporary visual arts landscape in Cambodia.
-Together with my collective, we teach, initiate, and innovate art programs facilitating a growing and critically conscious community.
-For the last 3 years, I teach contemporary photography at Sa Sa Art Projects.
+Lina is an active member of the artist collective, Stiev Selapak since 2007 which founded and co-runs Sa Sa Art Projects since 2010, a long-term initiative committed to the development of contemporary visual arts landscape in Cambodia.
+Together with his collective, they teach, initiate, and innovate art programs facilitating a growing and critically conscious community.
+For the last 3 years, he teach contemporary photography at Sa Sa Art Projects.